You have applied for a job in Switzerland and are wondering what you have to do to live in Switzerland.

 Legal protection | O | To benefit from legal assistance if required |

 There are three language regions in Switzerland.
-Compulsory education is done in the language of the linguistic region (in French in French-speaking Switzerland, German in German-speaking Switzerland, Italian in Ticino).
-From college (also called Gymnasium) preparing Swiss Maturity, the public school offers bilingual courses in English; however, even in bilingual courses in college, students are expected to speak the national language.
-Note that entrance test may be required.
+Compulsory education is done in the language of the linguistic region (in French in French-speaking Switzerland, in German in German-speaking Switzerland, in Italian in Ticino).

-School enrollment checklist | |
+Checklist school enrollment | |

 Registration Form | ![]() |